This article covers how your Sleep Score is measured, what determines a “good” score, and how you can work to improve this metric.

 Oura analyzes your sleep by measuring the dynamics of your resting heart rate, body temperature, movement, and time spent in specific sleep stages, including light, deep, and REM.
 Oura’s proprietary algorithms combine these measurements into a summarized picture of your unique sleep patterns.

-Your Sleep Score is meant to provide you with a holistic perspective of how well you're sleeping on a daily basis (think: overall sleep quality).
+Your Sleep Score is meant to provide you with a holistic perspective of how well you're sleeping on a daily basis (overall sleep quality).
 It’s calculated according to multiple factors, including your total sleep time, sleep efficiency (the percentage of time you spend asleep during the night), latency (the time it takes you to fall asleep), among other metrics found in the Sleep tab in your Oura App.

-What’s Considered a Good Sleep Score?
+What Is a Good Sleep Score?

 What is the crown icon?